This is the multi-page printable view of this section. Click here to print.

 • Automatically create and store snapshots according to the schedule

-• If snapshot settings are needed, click the Edit button
+• If snapshot configuration is required, click the Edit button

-• Number of snapshots retained that are automatically created by schedule
+• Number of snapshots retained that are automatically created by the schedule

-• If retention count is not entered, 10 is applied automatically
+• If the retention count is not entered, 10 will be applied automatically

-• If snapshot settings are needed, click the Edit button
+• If snapshot configuration is required, click the Edit button

 • Resource Type: Service type of the connected resource